mirzemehdi/KMPAuth/README.md

 ```

 ### Apple Sign-In
-After enabling and configuring Apple Sign-In in Firebase, you can use it as below in your @Composable function:
+After enabling and configuring Apple Sign-In in Firebase, make sure you added Sign-In with Apple capability in XCode.
+Then, you can use it as below in your @Composable function:
 ```kotlin
 //Apple Sign-In with Custom Button and authentication with Firebase AppleButtonUiContainer(onResult = onFirebaseResult) {